Shopify/polaris/src/components/MediaCard/README.md

 <!-- content-for: web -->

-The required `title` prop gives the video card a level 2 heading (`<h2>`).
+The required `title` prop gives the media card a level 2 heading (`<h2>`).
 This helps with readability and provides structure to screen reader users.

-Use [actionable language](https://polaris.shopify.com/content/actionable-language#navigation) to ensure that the purpose of the video card is clear to all merchants, including those with issues related to reading and language.
+Use [actionable language](https://polaris.shopify.com/content/actionable-language#navigation) to ensure that the purpose of the media card is clear to all merchants, including those with issues related to reading and language.

 <!-- /content-for -->